danhitchcock/nano_tipper_z/README.md

 ## I found a bug or I have a concern.
 Question Mark?
 Send /u/zily88 a PM on reddit, or post on https://reddit.com/r/nano_tipper_z

+# Error Codes
+If a reddit tip resonse is deeply nested in a subreddit, it's better to keep a short message with an error code.
+* 0 - Could not read the tip command
+* 1 - Could not read the tip amount
+* 2 - Sender does not have an account
+* 3 - Tip amount is below program minimum
+* 4 - Insufficient funds
+* 5 - User or address not specified
+* 6 - Address is invalid or recipient redditor does not exist
+* 7 - Recipient redditor does not exist
+* 8 - Tip amount is below recipients specified tip minimum

+and FYI there are success codes, but you won't see these

+* 9 - Success!
+Sent to a redditor who requested silence
+* 10 - Success!
+Sent to redditor
+* 11 - Success!
+Sent to registered nano address
+* 12 - Success!
+Sent to unregistered nano address
+* 13 - Success!
+Sent to a newly created reddit account